B14CK-C4T/urlscanner/README.md

 ---

 ## ⚙️ Configuration
-1. Open `config.yaml` and set your API key and URL:
+1. Open `config.yaml` and set your API key :
 ```yaml
 apikey: "your_api_key"